timopruesse/.dotfiles/README.md

 ## neovim

-My neovim configuration is written completely in `lua` and can be found [here](https://github.com/Chroma91/.dotfiles/tree/main/home/.config/nvim).
+My neovim configuration is written in `lua` and can be found [here](https://github.com/Chroma91/.dotfiles/tree/main/home/.config/nvim).

 ## OS